Energinet-DataHub/ARCHIVED-geh-charges/source/GreenEnergyHub.Charges/source/GreenEnergyHub.Charges.ApplyDBMigrationsApp/README.md

 ## Script executing order

+Scripts are executed in order defined by group:
+  1. `PreDeploy` will execute first
+  2. `Model`, `Seed` and `Test` will execute second
+  3. `PostDeploy` will execute last

-PreDeply will run first, PostDeploy last.
-Scripts are executed in order defined by the date and time prefix.
-If scripts with the same date and time prefix exists, those of type PreDeply will run first, Model will be run before Seed and then Test.
-Finally PostDeploy will run.
+Within each group scripts will be executed ordered by the date and time prefix.

+If scripts with the same date and time prefix exists, those of type `Model` will execute before `Seed` and then `Test`.

 ## Warning